ReiRev/laracasts-learn-vue-3-step-by-step/README.md

 - [ ] Divide the section into "In Progress" and "Completed".
 Show proper assignments in each sections.
 - [ ] Show the "Completed" section only if there are corresponding assignments.
 Try two different ways.
 - [ ] Use computed properties to do the same things.

+### 04-Your First Custom Vue Components

+- [ ] Create a `app-button` component which is gray but become darker when it's hovered.
+Show it in the browser.
+- [ ] Show the text content in the `app-button`.
+- [ ] When the property `processing` is true, don't allow the cursor.